 Figure 4 includes daily capital charges based on VaR forecasts and the mean VaR for the previous 60 days, which are the two lower thick lines.
-The red line corresponds to the aggressive risk management strategy based on the supremum of the daily VaR forecasts of the alternative models of volatility, and the green line corresponds to the conservative risk management strategy based on the infinum of the VaR forecasts of the alternative models of volatility7.
+The red line corresponds to the aggressive risk management strategy based on the supremum of the daily VaR forecasts of the alternative models of volatility, and the green line corresponds to the conservative risk management strategy based on the infinum of the VaR forecasts of the alternative models of volatility8.

-Before the global financial crisis, there is a substantial difference between the two lines corresponding to the aggressive and conservative risk management strategies.
-However, at the onset of the global financial crisis, the two lines virtually coincide, which suggests that the averaged rolling window term in the Basel II formula, which typically dominates the calculation of daily capital charges, is excessive.
+Before the financial crisis, there is a substantial difference between the two lines corresponding to the aggressive and conservative risk management strategies.
+However at the onset of the crisis, the two lines virtually coincide, which suggests that the moving average term in the Basel II formula, which dominates the calculation of daily capital charges, is excessive.
+This suggests that the use of a shorter moving average in the Basel II formula for calculating the DCC may lead to a closer vertical alignment between the troughs of the VaR and DCC lines, thereby leading to a closer correspondence between high values of VaR and high values of DCC, as may be desirable.